bauerca/dynapack/README.md

 emits vinyl File instances; they are

 - the dynapack (or entries/bundles) transform stream,
-- the dependency readable stream (deps), and
+- the dependency readable stream (deps),
-- the modules writable stream (mods).
+- the modules writable stream (mods), and
+- the scripts transform stream.

 File paths (and possibly their pre-loaded sources) for entry modules are pushed into dynapack by the user (e.g. for single-page apps, this would be main.js